rji-futures-lab/indiana-porp-scraper/README.md

 It's enough to make you wonder how many concurrent human users this website—ostensibly intended to support the law enforcement and court systems of an entire state—can actually support.

 **Important Note:** When cache_details.py or cache_details_in_parallel.py catches a 500 response, it will skip that restraining order and continue to run.
-As such, it's a good idea to re-run either details page caching script in order to see if you get good responses the second time around.
+As such, it's a good idea to re-run the details page caching script in order to see if you get good responses the second time around.
 If not, then these remaining restraining orders probably warrant further investigation by a human operator.